jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 &nbsp;

-At times when when the alternatives seem to be the conservation of power structures or their complete destruction, I thin finding creative ways to diffuse power is an important, interesting, and profitable endeavor.
+At times when when the alternatives seem to be the conservation of power structures or their complete destruction, I think finding creative ways to diffuse power is an important, interesting, and profitable endeavor.